Intruder killed, 70-year-old homeowner injured in Orange County armed burglary, deputies say

 "We believe their intent was to commit an armed burglary of the residence," Sheriff's Office spokesman Jeff Williamson said.
 "Unbeknownst to them, the resident of the home was inside."

+Read: Intruder killed, 70-year-old homeowner injured in Orange County armed burglary, deputies say

-The 70-year-old victim, who was not identified, was armed and opened fire on the intruders, deputies said.
+The 70-year-old victim, who was later identified as Juan Jose Carraballo, opened fire on the intruders, killing Anderson, deputies said.

-One of the two men returned fire, hitting the homeowner, who was later found by his wife outside the home, deputies said.
+One of the two men returned fire, hitting Carraballo, who was later found by his wife outside the home, deputies said.

 © 2018 Cox Media Group.